marianaflores1/Customer-Segmentation-Analysis/README.md

 - Segment 2 (37.9%) - 42.66% Male and 57.33% Female Gender, average age of 34.16 years, income of $83.45K (highest earning subgroup), and spending score of 52.49.

-Based on K-Means Clustering with PCA analysis - recommendations include: to tailor personalization strategy to each segment, prioritize customers with highest spending scores, and identify methods to upsell or cross sell across lower spending scores to maxime the value to the business.
+Based on K-Means Clustering with PCA analysis - recommendations to maximize customers value to the business include: tailoring personalization strategy to each segment, prioritizing customers with highest spending scores, and identifying methods to upsell or cross sell.